 AAUW Educational Foundation, Fellowships and Grants.
 Several fellowships and grants are available for women in doctoral and post-doctoral studies for advanced study nationally and internationally.
 Deadlines vary.

 Zonta International Amelia Earhart Fellowship Awards for Women.

 NSF Graduate Fellowships.

 WIPHYS moderated by the American Physical Society's Committee on the Status of Women in Physics (CSWP): job postings, discussions about issues relating to women in physics.
 Moderated list (bulletins every week or two weeks)

-Everyone needs to get a job sometime!
+Everyone needs a job sometime!
 Physicists are extraordinarily versatile and have found careers from the traditional ones in academia to those in finance and medicine.
 Talk to faculty members, other graduate students who are currently seeking jobs, and search the internet.
 Personal contact is important, but resume posting services can sometimes be very helpful.
 We also have a page on the mentor wiki devoted to the job search.

 is a great place to live.
 Portland, OR and Vancouver, WA have a large density of high-tech employers, and Corvallis has Hewlett-Packard Company's largest research center outside of California, along with many smaller technical companies.

 are required to post open jobs - sometimes these postings are hidden in subdivision pages.